+Bob Biesiedzinski 206-546-6970 bbiesied@shoreline.edu Rm 2151

+Program Information:

+Length of Program: 82 Credits

+Completion Award: Certificate of Proficiency

+Enrollment: 3 quarters

+Approximate Quarterly Costs: \$500.00 (in addition to tuition, books and parking)

+Website: http://shoreline.edu/programs/automotive/

+EPC Code: 712D

+Honda Powertrain Specialist Certificate of Completion Planning Guide

+Program Description:

 The Certificate of Completion as a Honda Powertrain Specialist is designed to prepare students for careers in the automotive service industry.
 Shoreline Community College works closely with local advisory committees and industry professionals to ensure students receive the knowledge and skills currently in demand by employers in the field.
 This Certificate is only available to students who are enrolled in the Honda PACT Program and who have successfully completed the Honda Electrical, HVAC & Chassis Specialist Certification.

-Certificate of Completion (28 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
+Certificate of Completion (28 Credits)

+Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.

+Grade of 2.0 or better for each individual course in the program required.

 Program Prerequisites:

 - Instructor interview

 - Completion of an Automotive Knowledge Assessment

-- Valid driver's license
+- Valid Washington State driver's license

 - Proof of insurability

 - All dealers require drug testing

 - Sponsorship by a participating repair facility (can be arranged after acceptance into program)

 Core Program Requirements (28 Credits)

 Summer Quarter

 - AUTOT 174H Honda Manual Gear Trains and Transaxles Credits: 8

 - AUTOT 177H Honda Automatic

 Transmissions/Transaxles Credits: 8

-- AUTOT 271H Applied Learning Engine Mechanical Credits: 6
+- AUTOT 271H Applied Learning Engine Mechanical

+Creditor 6

 - AUTOT 275H Applied Learning Engine Performance Credits: 6

 Program Advisor: